What is the future of retirement?

 “What do you do?” is the first question many people ask when they first meet someone.
-“I’m retired” speaks of life now, not of the team player, the influencer, the valued colleague that you have enjoyed being.
-Developing and identifying a new identity can take some time and adjusting to a different way of living can be uncomfortable.
+“I’m retired” speaks of life now.
+It’s not of the team player, the influencer, the valued colleague that you have enjoyed being.
+Developing and identifying a new identity can take some time.
+And frankly adjusting to a different way of living can be uncomfortable.

 There is another issue that really wasn’t considered in this 60 minutes program.
 Challenge is the issue that most concerns me about my retirement.
-I get bored and discontent if I’m not challenged in some way, learning to do new things, being exposed to new ideas, meeting my own self-imposed goals.
+I get bored and discontent if I’m not challenged in some way.
+I like learning to do new things.
+To be exposed to new ideas, and meeting my own self-imposed goals.

 Some people probably think I’m crazy to still be thinking about this at a time when I “should” be thinking about retiring.
 But that isn’t who I am.
-Perhaps this is about identity, but I like the idea of living life a bit differently and creating a business and retirement lifestyle that combines enjoyment, purpose, identity and challenge but also contributes to the financial needs of living.
+Perhaps this is about identity, but I like the idea of living life a bit differently.
+I like creating a business and retirement lifestyle that combines enjoyment, purpose, identity and challenge but also contributes to the financial needs of living.
 That’s just my personal solution to the issue.

 What’s your retirement plan?

 Have your plans been adapted to meet your financial needs, or your desire for enjoyment, purpose, identity and challenge?
 Do you plan on living a traditional retirement?
 Are you going to work till you drop?
-Or are you planning on living an untraditional retirement lifestyle, no longer working as you did in the past but merging some form of income producing work and the lifestyle you have chosen to live.
+Or are you planning on living an untraditional retirement lifestyle?
+No longer working as you did in the past but merging some form of income producing work.
+And at the same living the lifestyle you have chosen.